 And finally, when I least expected it, there it was.
 The Thai island paradise I had dreamed of.
 Crystal clear water and wide, white deserted sand beaches.

 To be honest, I didn’t think this would happen when we first approached Koh Poda and around 20 long tail boats and speed boats lined the shores of the tiny island.
 Hordes of tourists were swimming in the shallow water around the boats, taking selfies, the beach filled with beach towels in bright colors.

 We walked down the beach, away from the boats and the crowds, and the unthinkable happened: suddenly, we weren’t surrounded by people anymore.
 No more boats.
 Just crystal clear turquoise water, an empty beach, and the occasional sun seeker hidden between trees or tree trunks.
-It felt glorious.I couldn’t believe that the island didn’t have hotels or resorts on it, because the grassy space behind the beach would be perfect for it, and you could get here easily in twenty minutes from Ao Nang.
+It felt glorious.I couldn’t believe that the island didn’t have hotels or resorts on it (the closest hotels to Koh Poda are in Ao Nang), because the grassy space behind the beach would be perfect for it, and you could get here easily in twenty minutes from Ao Nang.

 Other than a tiny hut selling cold drinks and snacks near the boat landing, there was no restaurant.
 And the further you walked away from the boats, the more the island felt like a completely deserted Robinson Crusoe island.

 I wished we could have spent the night but we were not prepared and didn’t bring any food or even a change of clothes.
 I am not sure if camping is officially allowed there, but when we followed the path through the woods, we saw several extinguished campfires and other signs of overnight camping.